lingyanzhou/JavaFX-Notes/chapter4-property-binding.md

 * An invalidation event fires only when a valid property become invalid.

-* Typical usage: eagerly evaluate a JavaFX binding.
+* Typical usage: eagerly evaluate a JavaFX binding (when a binding is invalidated, validate it in the listener).

 ### Change Events